 Enjoy picturesque skyline views from a pedal boat or kayak from Wheel Fun Boat Rentals as you drift down the 1.5-mile Central Canal.
 For a romantic slice of Venice, grab your special someone and take a ride with Old World Gondoliers.
 Costumed gondoliers will serenade you as you sip a glass of wine or simply soak in the scenery.

 Wide bike paths that are part of the Indianapolis Cultural Trail, as well as a secluded promenade behind the Indianapolis Zoo, provide runners, bikers, and walkers a unique setting for exercise or leisurely exploring.
 Wheel Fun Bike Rentals offers traditional cruiser bikes, 3-wheeled choppers, or a double-surrey than can accommodate a family of four.
-Or, glide through the park with Segway of Indiana.
-Their unique tours include a brief training session and informed tour guides.

 Sports Illustrated and Baseball America have named Victory Field, home to the Indianapolis Indians, the best Minor League Stadium in America.
 With panoramic views of downtown and cheap lawn seats that are perfect for the kids, there are few better places to take in a ball game.
 College sports fans can connect with their favorite team at the NCAA Hall of Champions.
 Interactive exhibits allow visitors to get into the game, and the retro gym is ideal for a game of H-O-R-S-E!